lowwrena1/Psychic-Game/README.md

  # Instructions:
 * Type a letter on you keyboard.
 * Look to see if you guessed the correct or wrong letter.
-* If the guess was wrong you will see the letter displayed in the bottom row under "Wrong guesses".
+* If the guess was wrong you will see the letter displayed in the bottom row under "Your guesses".
 * If the guess is correct you will recieve a win count.
 * The user has nine guesses per round, If the user does not guess the correct letter the loss counter will go up by one.